SS Ferret: Later years

 On instructions from the Highland Railway Co. the ship was sold to William Whinham, of Adelaide in 1881.
 It was registered as the Ferret in Port Adelaide in November 1883 and taken over by Adelaide Steamship Company the same year.
 SS Ferret was employed for general cargo work in the Port Adelaide-Spencer Gulf trade and on the southern Australian coast for many years.
 It made weekly round trips from Port Adelaide to Port Lincoln, Moonta, Wallaroo and Cowell, carrying passengers and cargo.

 In November 1903 it was involved in an incident in which it ran aground on Walrus Rock near Long Point, Spencer Gulf.
 About eight hours later, after sixty tons of cargo had been unloaded, it was successfully refloated.
 A Marine Board enquiry was held, receiving evidence from the master, Captain G.T.
 Joss who was cautioned.

+The boiler from the ship Ferret, wrecked in Ethel Bay, Innes National Park, South Australia.

 It was wrecked on 14 November 1920 after running onto a beach during a storm at Reef Head near Cape Spencer on the south coast of Yorke Peninsula.
 All 21 crew were rescued after walking 5 km overland to Stenhouse Bay.
 The ship was under the command of a Captain Blair.

 Coincidentally, the same beach had been the site of a wreck in January 1904, 17 years previous.
 A stricken Norwegian barque, Ethel, had run onto the beach and the SS Ferret had been the first vessel to arrive to report and assist with the rescue of its crew and passengers.